Azure/AppService/_posts/2021-04-13-Network & Connectivity Troubleshooting Tool.md

     - Connectivity
 ---

 Troubleshooting networking & connectivity issues when running on App Services just became easier.
-We are happy to announce the release of our new diagnostic tool 'Network/Connectivity Troubleshooter' available now in the Diagnose & Solve blade.
+We are happy to announce the release of our new diagnostic tool 'Network/Connectivity Troubleshooter' available now in the Diagnose & Solve Problems blade.

-You can access the tool by going to the Diagnose & Solve blade and either use the search bar to search for it or use the quick link available under popular troubleshooting tools section:
+You can access the tool by going to the Diagnose & Solve Problems blade and either use the search bar to search for it or use the quick link available under popular troubleshooting tools section:
 ![Find the tool]({{site.baseurl}}/media/2021/04/NT-searchbar.png)